natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-05-make-a-fresh.md

 description: Google Maps has expanded its Street View coverage to Australia and Japan, making it a great time for cross-cultural exploration!
 Here's a glimpse into the experience.
 emoji: 🌏
 tags:
-  - 🗾 Japan
   - 🇦🇺 Australia
+  - 🇯🇵 Japan
+  - 🌍 Exploration
-  - 🌆 Cityscapes
+  - 🌍 Culture
-  - 📸 Photography
+  - 🌐 Digital
 haiku: |
   Streets intertwine worlds,
   Laughter spans the distant,